rspective/voucherify.js/README.md

 ### Changelog

+- **2018-10-23** - `1.26.0` - Add code attribute to the redeem widget which allows to set code value during initialization
 - **2018-07-30** - `1.25.1` - Bugfix resolving filter object to query params
 - **2018-05-18** - `1.25.0` - Allow to configure requirements for consents
 - **2018-05-18** - `1.24.0` - Update default iframe height